Contractor Mortgage Advice Across Essex & London

 FAQs

-Can I get a mortgage on a fixed-term contract?
+Can I get a mortgage as a contractor?
 Yes, many lenders offer mortgages to contractors, although criteria varies depending on contract length, history, and income structure.

 How do lenders assess contractor income?
 Some lenders assess income using your day rate or contract value, while others may use payslips or accounts, depending on the case.